The A46 Link Road is a very exciting scheme both for Warwickshire and the wider sub-region.

 Status: £1.25m funding in place for business case development.

-Work Commences: Spring 2020, subject to completion of statutory processes
+Work Commences: to be confirmed, subject to completion of statutory processes

 Authorities Involved: Warwickshire County Council, Coventry City Council, Warwick District Council, Coventry and Warwickshire Local Enterprise Partnership and Department for Transport

 Phase 2 of the A46 Link Road aims to improve accessibility to the University of Warwick and the surrounding Business Parks and other employment areas through the provision of a new road linking the A46 at Stoneleigh Junction with Westwood Heath.
 It will also help reduce the inappropriate use of minor roads such as Crackley Lane for traffic wishing to access the University and surrounding area.

 The next steps for Phase 2 of the A46 Link Road Scheme have been identified:

 Issues and Options consultation – Warwickshire County Council and key strategic partners are currently assessing all the evidence as to the current and future transport challenges on the highway network between the A46 and A45 Stonebridge Island.
 It will be undertaking a consultation exercise on the transport issues, and potential options for addressing them.